xitizbasnet/Common-Computer-Myths-People-Still-Believe/README.md

 3. Higher wattage power supply’s uses more electricity Generally, Power Supplies (PSUs) only deliver the amount of power needed for the system to run.
 So, if your system components require 300W, and you use a 500W PSU, it would still only consume 300 watts.
 A PSU only draws as much power as it needs.
 The efficiency is where slight differences are made

-What is PSU Efficiency and Why is it Important?

 4. Frequent Defragging must be done?
 No, windows will automatically manage and control your system and defragment the drive when needed.
 (Remember: You don’t need to defragment a SSD)